kargnas/laravel-ai-translator/README.md

     ```

    You can obtain an Anthropic API key from the [Anthropic website](https://www.anthropic.com).
+   For best results, we recommend using the Claude-3-5-Sonnet model for your translations rather than OpenAI GPT.
+This model provides more accurate and natural translations.

-5. You're now ready to use the Laravel AI Translator!
+6. You're now ready to use the Laravel AI Translator!

 ## Usage